santoshguna001/applied-text-mining-coursera/README.md

 # applied-text-mining-coursera
-Course 4 of APPLIED DATA SCIENCE WITH PYTHON SPECIALIZATION - University of Michigan
+Course 4 of Applied Data Science With Python Specialization - University of Michigan